MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-seller-attributes.md

 ---
-title: "Manage seller attributes in assignment rules for lead routing | MicrosoftDocs"
+title: "Manage seller attributes in assignment rules for lead and opportunity routing"
-description: "Manage seller attributes in assignment rules for lead routing by creating, editing, and deleting in sales accelerator (Dynamics 365 Sales)." ms.date: 08/06/2021 ms.topic: article
+description: "Manage seller attributes in assignment rules for lead and opportunity routing by creating, editing, and deleting in sales accelerator (Dynamics 365 Sales)." ms.date: 09/10/2021 ms.topic: article
 author: udaykirang
 ms.author: udag